maniaplanet/documentation/creation/general/create-an-emblem.md

 # Save correctly your emblem #

-In gimp, DDS is not avaiable directly, yyu have to install the [GIMP-DDS][6] plugin in GIMP.
+In gimp, DDS is not avaiable directly, you have to install the [GIMP-DDS][6] plugin in GIMP.
 It's only a matter of copying one file.

 How to correctly save the file to have the image visible ingame (save it with the `.dds` filetype):